Guide: Make your CEO Prioritize Working with the Employee Experience

 It is an outdated notion that a greater focus on improved employee experience cannot be associated with the KPIs that you have selected with respect to growth, innovation, and the bottom line.

 Within recent years, we have moved further and further away from the perception that the employees are resources that can be replaced.
 Quite the contrary, we consider employees as an important asset in the company, which has a significant and direct effect on company performance.
-Therefore, EX should not be regarded as an area that conflicts with other important strategic areas, but rather it should be a foundation that can generate improvements across the organization’s other strategic areas.
-Therefore, EX and the company’s other different strategic agendas are, in reality, two sides of the same coin.

 fig1_three_good_advices_uk

-However, a true transformation of the employee experience requires the support of the company’s managers, led by the CEO.
-You might be thinking that you are already prioritizing employees highly in your organization – you might have a skilled HR organization, a staff association and your managers might be focusing on the employees in their day-to-day work.
 A radical EX transformation and being a strategic priority means that the entire management system must be on board, and sponsorship and ownership must be ensured with the most critical stakeholders, as EX affects the entire organization.
-According to our EX survey employees are only a top-3 priority in one fifth of all organizations.

-In the same EX survey, 20% of the 548 participating organizations state that they have a strong EX vision, while 55% have no clear vision in this area.
-The survey also shows that the organizations with an EX vision have been better at improving the employee experience over a 3-year period.
 In general, the work with customer experience (CX) is more recognized and evolved in many organizations.
 If you ask the numerous organizations that are already far in their CX transformation, the majority will say that if the CEO is not enthusiastic about it and believes in CX, it will not succeed – and the same applies to EX.

-The question then is how do you get employee experience at the front of the line with respect to other important priorities, and how do you convince the CEO that it is necessary and a good idea to spend additional energy, time and money on being the best in this area?
+The question then is how do you get employee experience at the front of the line with respect to other important priorities, and how do you convince the CEO that it is necessary and a good idea to spend additional energy, time, and money on being the best in this area?

-I think I have always had an employee-oriented approach to my own leadership style, and yet only in recent years has EX become a strategic area on par with e.g. sales, customer retention and innovation at Ennova.
+I think I have always had an employee-oriented approach to my own leadership style, and yet only in recent years has EX become a strategic area on par with e.g. sales, customer retention, and innovation at Ennova.
 Employee experience has shifted from consisting of classic and fragmented activities, like 1-1 management and various HR agendas, to now being a defined and strategic line on par with other company agendas.

-Skilled managers and HR can perform the work with employee experience to great extent, but the strategic anchoring of EX is critical if it is to truly change something in the company and become a competitive advantage.
 Based on the knowledge and data from the area as well as our own experience with employee experience, there are some specific dimensions that you can benefit from focusing on if EX should evolve from being a good intention to a strategic agenda at your company.

 1. Believe in a return on investment in the long run